bob-gray/serviceberry/website/docs/branch-api.md

 Returns *this branch*

-A hook for asynchronous setup task.
+A hook for asynchronous setup tasks.
 The service won't be started until all asynchronous setup is complete.